How to Create Unlimited Email Addresses with Google Mail

 Imgoodboy+Pinterestbusienss@gmail.com

 The list of Gmail addresses never ends.
-All the emails that come to the above Gmail alias receive automatically sent to imgoodboy@gmail.com.
+All emails sent to the above Gmail alias are automatically forwarded to imgoodboy@gmail.com.

-And you can also use the above @googlemail.com address for this as well.
-Here’s a message which I sent to one of my emails.
+You can also use the above @googlemail.com address for this purpose.
+Here’s a message I sent to one of my email addresses.

 As you see, I can create a new section for emails I receive from the Semrush search engine marketing service.
 (Visit Semrush here)

 You can create an infinite number of email addresses using this technique.
-No more want to create hundreds of New Gmail accounts for many purposes.
+I no longer want to make hundreds of New Gmail accounts for various purposes.
 You can use one Gmail address to create an unlimited number of addresses.

 Putting it all together: How to use @googlemail.com and @Gmail.com

-Although you head over to www.googlemail.com or mail.google.com, or www.gmail.com, you will redirect to one page.
+Although you head over to www.googlemail.com, mail.google.com, or www.gmail.com, you will be redirected to one page.
 That’s where your Gmail inbox is located.
-In where you can do lots of things.
-Here’re a few things you can do using the above Gmail alias and @Googlemail.com addresses.
+Where you can do lots of things.
+Here are a few things you can do using the above Gmail alias and @Googlemail.com addresses.

 As you know, you can create multiple email addresses from one account.
 These can be used to manage newsletter subscriptions, paid account subscriptions, and social media accounts.

-Also, change the settings to delete messages that come to a particular email address from Gmail.
+Additionally, adjust the settings to automatically delete messages sent to a specific email address from Gmail.
 This is very useful for removing spam emails from one email address.

 Step #1: Log in to your Google email account and click on the settings option.